Bodmin Parkway railway station: Facilities

 The entrance to the station is on the south-east side of the line, and so the approach road from the road to Bodmin passes under the line north of the platforms.
 A footpath leads from the car park to Lanhydrock House, passing under the line at the west end of the station.

 The brick-built Great Western Railway booking office is next to the entrance on the westbound platform, while a matching building on the opposite platform serves as a waiting room for passengers travelling towards Plymouth.

-The old signal box, now used as a cafe, is situated to the north-east of the booking office and the footbridge is situated beyond this.
-The signal box is a Type 3 Great Western Railway structure dating from 1887 with stairs in two different styles.
+The former signal box, which now houses a cafe, is situated to the north-east of the booking office, with the footbridge lying beyond this.
+The signal box is a Great Western Railway Type 3 structure dating from 1887 with stairs in two different styles.
 It was designated as a Grade II listed building in 2015.

 Signalling

 When the Cornwall Railway opened, its trains were controlled by independently operated signals; there were no signal boxes but an electric telegraph linked the stations so that the policemen who controlled the dispatch of the trains could communicate.
-It is unclear when a signal box was first provided at Bodmin Road, but the surviving structure is reported to have been brought into use either in 1893 with the doubling of the line, or even as late as 1897.

 The signal box was fitted with a new locking frame in 1912 and was rebuilt circa 1928.
 The next signal box to the east was at Largin, and to the west was at Lostwithiel.
 A new signal box was opened on 31 January 1931 at Onslow Sidings (to serve a china clay works), 1.25 mi towards Largin, but closed again on 10 November 1968.
 The signal box at Bodmin Road was itself closed on 30 May 1985, as was that at Largin on 14 December 1991.

 The single track of the Bodmin branch was controlled by an electric train staff until 28 December 1950, after which an electric key token was used.
 Signalling on the branch was removed on 27 March 1968, after which points were operated by independent levers.
 The connection from the main line into the exchange siding is operated by a lever frame under the supervision of Lostwithiel signal box.